alphiephalphie/RxVision/v1/README.md

 Computerized prescription management, automated dispensing systems, and online prescription ordering have made it easier to get the right medication to the right patient quickly and safely.But human error and negligence will supercede a technological bottleneck if best practices are not upheld.
 Examples of preventable medication error include:

-- **Physician**
+-**Physician**
 - Carelessly prescribe the wrong medication

-- **Physician or Pharmacy**
+-**Physician or Pharmacy**
 - Give a patient the wrong dosage, unintentionally
 - Fail to take a history of the patient’s prescription drug use
 - Fail to warn of all risks associated with the medication
 - Dangerously mixed different prescription drugs
 - administering the wrong dosage of medication (i.e., too much or too little medication)
 - prescribing the patient a medication that the patient is allergic to
 - prescribing the patient a medication that interacts negatively with other medications that the patient is taking, and
 - failing to warn the patient of the common side effects of the medication.

-- **Pharmacy**
+-**Pharmacy**
 - Give a patient an unintended medication
 - mislabeling the medication
 - administering the wrong medication to a patient

-We will narrow our focus on ADEs  caused by medication error at the **pharmacy** or **patient** level.
+We will narrow our focus on ADEs caused by medication error at the**pharmacy** or**patient** level.

 ### Patient Challenges